ZhengyangShan/ZhengyangShan.github.io/_pages/about.md

 ### ABOUT

-I am a graduate student at University of Michigan pursuing my master's degree in Quantitative Finance and Risk Management.
-I am passionate about math, data science and programming.
+I am a first year PhD student in the Faculty of Computing and Data Sciences at Boston University.

 ### EDUCATION